respondcreate/django-versatileimagefield/docs/writing_custom_sizers_and_filters.rst

 The Pre-processing API
 ======================

-Both Sizers and Filters have access to a pre-processing API that provide hooks for doing any per-mime-type processing.
+Both Sizers and Filters have access to a pre-processing API that provides hooks for doing any per-mime-type processing.
 This allows your Sizers and Filters to do one thing for JPEGs and another for GIFs, for instance.
 One example of this is in how Sizers 'know' how to preserve